 Thank you to Gilion Dumas for interviewing me about Burn Down This World at The Rose City Reader book blog.
 Jane Fonda makes an appearance, as she does in the book!

 I'll be reading from and talking about my novel, Burn Down This World, at What Cheer Writers Club virtual coffee chat on Friday, April 17, at 11am, via Zoom.
 You can find out more here.

-My story Other Houses was published in the Winter 2018 issue of Gris Gris Literary Journal.
+My story, "The Patron Saint of Archers," was just published in the Winter 2020 issue of Green Briar Review.
 You can read it here.

 I learned this week that my short fiction collection, entitled You Can Tell Me Anything, has been accepted for publication by Mint Hill Books, a label of Main Street Rag Publishing.
 Publication is scheduled for November 2020.
 Now the fun part begins: editing, proofing, and selecting a cover design.